 Jackson Hole presents unprecedented learning opportunities in America’s finest geography to all who visit.
-Teton Science Schools take advantage of this natural wealth and provides learning adventures to youth and adult student groups, teaching professionals and elders while taking advantage of the wonders of Grand Teton National Park, the Bridger-Teton National Forest and the Greater Yellowstone Geo-ecosystem.
-Whether studying elk migration, sage grouse populations, wolf and bear behavior, wetlands habitat or wildflower production, the Jackson Hole area is a laboratory rich with wildlife and wildland variety.
+Teton Science Schools provides learning adventures to students, professionals and elders in this natural wealth.
+It takes advantage of the wonders of Grand Teton National Park, the Bridger-Teton National Forest and the Greater Yellowstone Ecosystem.
+The Jackson Hole area is a laboratory rich with wildlife and wild land variety.
+It hosts elk migrations, sage grouse populations, wolves, bears, wetlands and wildflowers.

-Teton Science Schools work in conjunction with the National Park Service, U.S. Forest Service, National Elk Refuge, Bureau of Land Management and the Land Commission Board of the State of Wyoming.
-As a Member of the Jackson Hole Chamber of Commerce, Teton Science Schools work closely with all of the hotels in Jackson and Teton Village as well as many local businesses.
+Teton Science Schools works in conjunction with the National Park Service, U.S. Forest Service, National Elk Refuge, Bureau of Land Management and the Land Commission Board of the State of Wyoming.
+As a Member of the Jackson Hole Chamber of Commerce, Teton Science Schools works closely with hotels and local businesses in Jackson and Teton Village.

 Town of Jackson